 Dr. Christina Williams (MD, FRCSC) is a Gynaecologist at the BC Women’s Centre for Pelvic Pain & Endometriosis.
 Dr. Williams was born in Barcelona, Spain where she graduated from University of Barcelona in 1981.
 Dr. Williams completed her Residency in Obstetrics & Gynecology in 1987 at University of British Columbia.
 During the 8 years she served as an Obstetrician/Gynecologist in Langley, she developed a strong interest in assisting women with chronic pain and endometriosis-related infertility.

 Since completing a Fellowship in Reproductive Endocrinology and Infertility at the University of British Columbia in 1998, Dr, Williams has served as a member of the Division of Reproductive Endocrinology and Infertility (REI) and Medical Director of the BC Women’s Centre for Reproductive Health.
-Through Dr. Williams’ advocacy efforts, the interdisciplinary Centre for Pelvic Pain & Endometriosis program was created in 2011.
+Through Dr. Williams’ advocacy efforts, the interdisciplinary Centre for Pelvic Pain & Endometriosis was created in 2011.

 Dr. Williams’ practice involves helping women with pelvic pain, endometriosis, infertility, menstrual disorders, fibroids, and recurrent pregnancy loss.
 Her expertise is in pelvic ultrasound and advanced surgical management of gynecological conditions, such as laparoscopic removal of fibroids, laparoscopic excision of complex endometriosis, and laparoscopic hysterectomy.